mlearnfab/pyweb/_sources/curriculum.md

 - **Unit 3: String Methods.** In Unit 3 we study a variety of string methods.
+Strings are sequences of characters.
 In the unit we will introduce concepts that are also critical to the study of collections.

 <p>&nbsp;</p>

 - **Unit 4: Collections and Operations.** In Unit 4 we study the principal collections in Python: *lists*, *tuples*, *sets*, and *dictionaries*.
+In Level I we will work mostly with lists and tuples.
+We will work systematically with sets and dictionaries in Level II.

 <p>&nbsp;</p>